In Bath, Oxford and Guernsey we provide play, art and creative therapy for children and their carers who are facing trauma and extreme challenges.

 We achieve this by:

-- Using play, fun, art, drama and music to help children process, think, learn and speak.
+Using play, art, and music to help children process, think, learn and speak.

 Our Specialism as a Therapy Centre on multi sites.

-On average 25% or more of the children and young people come to the centres because they are survivors of abuse.
+51% of referrals mentioned experiencing abuse of some kind.
 A further 25% or more of the clients have been affected by domestic violence.
 The other primary referral reasons are anxiety, disruptive behavior and loss.